arifgarayev/AmazonDatabase/README.md

 1. **Enable Content Editing**:
    - Open the XLS file in Microsoft Excel.
-   - If prompted, make sure to enable content editing to access the tool's full range of features.
+   - If prompted, make sure to enable content editing (Enable edit).

 ### Login

 Use the following credentials to log in:

-- **Username**: admin
+- **Username**: ```admin```
-- **Password**: 123
+- **Password**: ```123```

-Once logged in, you'll have access to the GUI and its various functionalities for managing your warehouse orders seamlessly.
+Once logged in, you'll have access to the GUI and functionalities for managing your warehouse orders.

 ## Contributions

-Contributions to this project are encouraged and welcome!
+Contributions to this project are welcomed!
 If you have suggestions for improvements or encounter any issues, please consider submitting a pull request or opening an issue.

 ## License

 This project is licensed under the [MIT License](https://mit-license.org/).

----

-Feel free to explore the capabilities of the Mock Amazon XLS Database tool.
-If you encounter any difficulties or have questions, please don't hesitate to reach out.
-Enjoy efficient warehouse management!